 What to expect on inspection day

 Burlison recommends that her buyers be present at the inspection.
-“It’s valuable to be able to go through the inspection with the inspector one-on-one and look at the items [the inspector] feels needs care or maintenance,” she explains.
+“It’s valuable to be able to go through the inspection with the inspector one-on-one and look at the items the inspector feels needs care or maintenance,” she explains.

-Attending the inspection can also take some mystery out of the inspection report because you are better able to understand what items the report is referring to.
+Attending the inspection can also take some mystery out of the inspection report because you’re better able to understand what items the report is referring to.
 If you’re unable to go to the inspection, your agent can attend on your behalf to observe any notable findings that may be used as leverage during negotiations.

 The seller and the listing agent generally won’t be present during the inspection.
 It’s also a good idea not to have friends and family present, or other professionals (like a general contractor) so you can allow the inspector to do their job with minimal interference.